RaoufSEZAR/MERN-BLOG/README.md

 # MERN-BLOG

-# KANBAN_BOARD_MERN-STACK

-this project is for the kanban board project, the user can add a board, and inside it can add tasks to the lists like backlog, in Progress, todo and done, and can delete task card or can delete all the board with all its tasks with drop drap feature to change cards places between the lists.I coded this project using **_HTML5, SCSS, ECMA6, React, Node.js, Express.js ,Javascript, MongoDb and Mongoose._**
+this project is for Blog project, the user can CRUD a Post, and find posts by category or author name ,add Category .I coded this project using **_HTML5, CSS3, ECMA6, React, Context Api , Node.js, Express.js ,Javascript, MongoDb and Mongoose._**

-## Board Model:
+## Post Model:

-- Add a board
+- Add a Post
+- Delete Posts by the Post id
-- Find all cards by a board slug(board name)
+- Find all Posts by the Category name
-- Delete a board with every task has the same boardId
+- Update Posts By same Author

-## Task Model:
+## User Model:

-- Add a task
+- Create a User account
-- Delete tasks by the task slug (task name)
+- Delete Posts by the Post id that has written
+- Find all Posts by the User name
+- Update User account
+- Update his Posts

+## Category Model:

+- Add a Category
+- Find all Posts by a Category name
+- Find all Categories

-### You can find Postman Collection in this [link](https://github.com/RaoufSEZAR/KANBAN_BOARD_MERN-STACK/blob/main/RastTaskProject.postman_collection.json)
+### You can find Postman Collection in this [link](https://github.com/RaoufSEZAR/MERN-BLOG/blob/main/MERN_BLOG.postman_collection.json)

 ## To try this project in your machine